rpm0618/nconfigurator/README.md

 ### FileProvider

 Registered under `file`, this provider parses a JSON file and merges it with the current config.
+If the file it's given is a direcotry, it will read all of the files in that directory and merge them together.
 It either takes a path to the file, or an options object that can have the following properties:

-- `file`: The path to the file to ready
+- `file`: The path to the file/directory to read
 - `fromConfig`: Get the file path from this value of the already built config.
 If both `file` and `fromConfig` are given, `fromConfig` is used
 - `skipErrors`: Silently ignore any errors that occur parsing the JSON file.